Underworld (novel): Background

 Following the publication of the well-regarded novels White Noise (1985), Libra (1988), and Mao II (1991), DeLillo made few public appearances and published little for several years while writing Underworld, besides the folio short story Pafko at the Wall which was incorporated into the prologue of Underworld with minor changes.

 According to DeLillo, the novel's title came to him as he thought about radioactive waste buried deep underground and about Pluto, the god of death.
 DeLillo has said that the front page of The New York Times on October 4, 1951, inspired Underworld.
+That page has headlines about both the baseball game and the Soviet nuclear test that figure in the plot.

+The cover design for the American edition features a photograph the World Trade Center towers taken by André Kertész.

 Plot summary

 The prologue is a fictionalized account of The Shot Heard 'Round the World, a home run by Bobby Thomson on October 3, 1951, that won the National League pennant for the New York Giants against their cross-town rivals, the Brooklyn Dodgers.
 In DeLillo's account, the game-winning ball is caught by a young black fan named Cotter Martin, while J. Edgar Hoover, watching in the stands, is informed in the middle of the game of the first Soviet test of the hydrogen bomb.

 The remainder of the novel, comprising six parts and an epilogue, is a reverse chronological account of the life of Nick Shay, the man who ultimately ends up with the baseball, from his undirected existence as an executive of a waste management company in Arizona in the 1990s back to his childhood in the Bronx in the 1950s, though the non-linear narrative includes a large number of digressions and ancillary subplots.

 Part 1 takes place in 1992.
 Nick Shay lives in Arizona with his wife, Marian, who is having an affair with his colleague, Brian Glassic.
-Nick visits an art installation of painted B-52 aircraft in the desert by Klara Sax, with whom Nick is later revealed to have had an affair forty years earlier.
+Nick visits an art installation of B-52 aircraft that are being painted in the desert by Klara Sax, with whom Nick had an affair forty years earlier.
 It is revealed that Nick killed a man when he was a teenager, and that Nick's father disappeared when Nick was a child after going out to get a pack of Lucky Strikes.
 Nick prefers to imagine that he was killed by the Mafia.
 In a flashback to 1951, Cotter Martin's father takes the baseball from his son with the intention of selling it.